-Since September 2014, we have closed on 30 separate loans with 10 different Farm Credit associations (for additional information on these associations, see Note 4, "Borrowings," within the accompanying notes to our condensed consolidated financial statements).
-We also currently have borrowing relationships with three other agricultural lenders and are continuously reaching out to other lenders to establish prospective new relationships.
+Since September 2014, we have closed on 34 separate loans with 10 different Farm Credit associations (for additional information on these associations, see Note 4, "Borrowings," within the accompanying notes to our condensed consolidated financial statements).
+We also currently have borrowing relationships with four other agricultural lenders and are continuously reaching out to other lenders to establish prospective new relationships.
 While we do not have any additional availability under any of these programs based on the properties currently pledged as collateral, we expect to enter into additional borrowing agreements with existing and new lenders in connection with certain potential new acquisitions in the future.
-In addition, we currently have two farms appraised at approximately \$7.5 million that are unencumbered and eligible to be pledged as collateral.
+In addition, we currently have one farm appraised at approximately \$1.6 million that is unencumbered and eligible to be pledged as collateral.